-For more on Requirements, Measures and Contingencies, see Steps 9-0 of the Future State ("Should") process design method.
+For more on Requirements, Measures and Contingencies, see Steps #9-10 of the Future State ("Should") process design tool, page xx.

 Analyze the map to identify problems and opportunities for improvement in the "Is" or Current state process.

 Prepare to develop a "Should" or Future state map by completing some or all of the following analyses as appropriate: